-Above: Grow Wellington's stand at South by South West (SXSW) technology and business trade show in Texas.
+Above: Grow Wellington joined the New Zealand contingent at the South by South West (SXSW) technology trade show in Texas, where we were part of the Immigration New Zealand led delegation.

 Below: The Grow team at CeBIT technology conference in Sydney.